sklaw/circle/sample/46-ENEE447Project4/README.md

-# Project 4 and 5: Running a task in user mode with its own virtual memory space
+# Project 4 (20 points): Running a task in user mode with its own virtual memory space

 ## What are we doing in this project?
 In this project, we will try to run a task in user mode with its own virtual memory space.